How does it all work?

 I use a really good camera and lenses and know exactly what I need to do to freeze any action that is occurring.
 I've practiced with Dexter a lot and he's got a top speed of about 35mph!
 I've also worked with quite a few spaniels, so I'm also pretty familiar with the frantic, nose to the ground stuff they do.

-Whatever breed though, I spend a bit of time before taking pictures watching how your dog moves and working out their best angles and positions.
+Whatever breed though, I spend a bit of time before taking pictures watching how your dog moves, their personality and working out their best angles and positions.

 I'm confident I'll get photo's of your dog that you'll love.
 And if I'm not worried about it, neither should you be.